buraglio/draft-buraglio-6man-rfc6724-update/draft-ietf-6man-rfc6724-update.md

 There are no direct security considerations in this document.

-The mixed preference for IPv6 over IPv4 from the default policy table in {{RFC6724}} represents a potential security issue, given an operator may expect ULAs to be used when in practice {{RFC1918}} addresses are used instead.
+The mixed preference for IPv6 over IPv4 from the default policy table in RFC 6724 represents a potential security issue, given an operator may expect ULAs to be used when in practice RFC 1918 addresses are used instead.

-When using the updated ULA source address selection defined in this document, network operators MUST follow Section 4.3 of {{RFC4193}} for firewall/packet filtering as "routers be configured by default to keep any packets with Local IPv6 addresses from leaking outside of the site and to keep any site prefixes from being advertised outside of their site."
-Following this security practice is critical when ULAs have more broad reachability.

-Operators should be mindful of cases where one node is compliant with {{RFC6724}} as originally published and another node is compliant with the update presented in this document, as there may be inconsistent behaviour for communications initiated in each direction.
+Operators should be mindful of cases where one node is compliant with RFC 6724 as originally published and another node is compliant with the update presented in this document, as there may be inconsistent behaviour for communications initiated in each direction.
 Similarly, differences between current RFC 6724-compliant and RFC 3484-compliant nodes may also be observed.
 Ultimately all nodes should be made compliant to the updated specification described in this document.

 # IANA Considerations